 4. World Drive-Thru Day

-If current statistics over society’s general state of unhealthiness are to be believed, the last thing we need is a day dedicated to drive-thru.
-Nonetheless, those who love to awkwardly tackle burgers and fries whilst at the wheel have the perfect excuse to indulge on July 24th, thanks to this “holiday”.
+Therefore, anyone who loves to awkwardly tackle burgers and fries whilst at the wheel has the perfect excuse to indulge on July 24th, thanks to this “holiday”.

 5. National Crackers over the Keyboard Day